DarthTimothee/netvlad-reproduced/index.md

 ### Base network

 We use 2 different models for the base network, Alexnet and VGG-16.
 For both models, we use a pretrained version.
 The last layers after the last convolution layer are removed since they will be replaced with the NetVLAD pooling layer.
 We only train the last convolution layer of the base network.
-The paper didn't exactly specify how many layers they trained to get their result, but they do say the largest improvements are thanks to training the NetVLAD layer, and almost no improvement by training more layers other than the last one.
+The paper didn't exactly specify how many layers they trained to get their result, but it does state that the largest improvements are thanks to training the NetVLAD layer, and almost no improvement by training more layers other than the last one.

 ### Pooling layers